NHS-NGS/JellyPy/readme.md

 Run `pip install pyCIPAPI/` to install the pyCIPAPI package.

 ## Tests
+After installation, run all test suites with the following command(s):
 > pytest pyCIPAPI/ --pconfig=pyCIPAPI/test/pyCIPAPI_config.ini

 These tests require access to the N3 network and a file with a CIPAPI user details:
 ```pyCIPAPI_config.ini
 [DEFAULT]